Ferris-Labs/site-draft/content/en/docs/Overview/ferris_fx/UserGuide/project_creation_users_in_project_charts_creation.md

   How to create Projects, Users and Charts within a projects.
 ---

-This subcategory explains the creation of new projects and users withtin these projects.
+This subcategory explains the creation of new projects and users within these projects.

 ## Project